Holidays should be easy. They are all about relaxation, especially here in Devon where we are used to living life at a slow and laid-back pace.

 2. Or go running off-road over the moors

 If you’re ready to discover the region differently, running across the hills and troughs of the land could be the choice for you.
-Connect with nature in this wild, natural space, take in extraordinary views and, if you have enough breath to chat, ask Kate about the local area.
+Connect with nature in this wild, natural space, take in extraordinary views and.

 Beginners are welcome and off-roading on Dartmoor could be a great introduction for you into the world of running.
 More experienced runners will get a rush from the experience and can benefit from the chance to strengthen muscles you may never normally use to navigate the unspoilt moorland.